 It would be best not to keep angelfish with fry or small shrimp, but there are plenty of fish they can live peacefully with.

-This article: Are Angelfish Aggressive (Keeping angelfish friendly) covers which fish can live with angelfish and how to stop any aggressive behavior toward other fish.
+The article: Are Angelfish Aggressive (Keeping angelfish friendly) covers which fish can live with angelfish and how to stop any aggressive behavior toward other fish.

 Hopefully, this article has given you enough insight into the angelfish diet.
 The main things to take away are that an angelfish requires a high protein diet of live foods.